Interpretable Battery Cycle Life Range Prediction Using Early Degradation Data at Cell Level: Model interpretation

 The PDP results further illustrate how the variance of $\Delta Q_{100-10} (V)$ and the minimum of $\Delta Q_{100-10} (V)$ affect the predictions of battery cycle life quantitatively.
 Similarly, PDPs can be computed for all other features used as inputs to the QRF model on the training set.

-Kristen et al. \cite{severson2019data} rationalized highly predictive features extracted from early-cycle discharge voltage curves (i.e., the variance of $\Delta Q_{100-10} (V)$ and the minimum of $\Delta Q_{100-10} (V)$) by investigating degradation modes that do not lead to immediate capacity fade but are manifested in the discharge voltage curves.
-They concluded that loss of active material of the delithiated negative electrode contributes to a shift in the discharge voltage curve, with no change in capacity fade, as is the case of commercial LFP/graphite cells operating under similar conditions.
+Severson et al. \cite{severson2019data} rationalized highly predictive features extracted from early-cycle discharge voltage curves (i.e., the variance of $\Delta Q_{100-10} (V)$ and the minimum of $\Delta Q_{100-10} (V)$) by experimentally investigating degradation modes that do not lead to immediate capacity fade but are manifested in the discharge voltage curves.
+They found out that loss of active material of the delithiated negative electrode contributes to a shift in the discharge voltage curve, with no change in capacity fade at early cycles.
 At high number of cycles, loss of active material of the delithiated negative electrode induces lithium plating, which irreversibly accelerates capacity loss.
-Additional experiments were conducted by Kristen et al. \cite{severson2019data} to quantitatively investigate the contribution of loss of active material of the delithiated negative electrode to shifts in $dQ/dV$ and $dV/dQ$ observed in diagnostic cycling.
-It was found that loss of active material of the delithiated negative electrode alters a fraction of the discharge voltage curve which is consistent with the high feature importance of variance and minimum of $\Delta Q(V)$, as shown in Fig. \ref{fig_2}.
+This degradation behavior is consistent with the high feature importance of variance and minimum of $\Delta Q(V)$, as shown in Fig. \ref{fig_2}.
+Throughout the literature, this degradation behavior is widely observed at various ambient temperature (e.g., 23 \textcelsius \ \cite{ansean2016fast} \cite{ansean2017operando}, 30 \textcelsius \ \cite{sarasketa2015understanding}, and 45 \textcelsius \ \cite{safari2011aging}) when the negative electrode capacity is larger than that of the positive electrode, as in case of LFP cells that we used in this work.
+Therefore, if these two features, (i.e., minimum and variance of $\Delta Q_{100-10} (V)$) are extracted from early degradation data under different ambient temperatures other than 30 \textcelsius, then the resulting learned QRF model based on this training dataset may still provide accurate cycle life point and range prediction.